UniMath/agda-unimath/src/metric-spaces/limits-of-cauchy-approximations-in-premetric-spaces.lagda.md

   {x y : type-Premetric-Space A}
   where

-  is-indistinguishable-is-approximate-cauchy-approximation-triangular-symmetric-Premetric-Space :
+  is-indistinguishable-is-estimate-cauchy-approximation-triangular-symmetric-Premetric-Space :
-    is-approximate-cauchy-approximation-Premetric-Space A f x →
+    is-estimate-cauchy-approximation-Premetric-Space A f x →
-    is-approximate-cauchy-approximation-Premetric-Space A f y →
+    is-estimate-cauchy-approximation-Premetric-Space A f y →
-    is-indistinguishable-Premetric-Space A x y is-indistinguishable-is-approximate-cauchy-approximation-triangular-symmetric-Premetric-Space
+    is-indistinguishable-Premetric-Space A x y is-indistinguishable-is-estimate-cauchy-approximation-triangular-symmetric-Premetric-Space
     lim-x lim-y d =
     tr
       ( is-upper-bound-dist-Premetric-Space A x y)